Equivalent Linear Mappings of Large Language Models: Results

 \subsection{Singular vectors of the detached Jacobian}

 An alternative approach is to look at the singular value decomposition of the detached Jacobian $\vect{J^+_i} = \vect{U}\vect{\Sigma}\vect{V^T}$, following \citet{mohan2019robust}.
-Since the detached Jacobian represents the forward computation, and there are no higher order terms, the fact that the SVD is very low rank shows the entire forward computation can be approximated with only a few singular vectors operating on the input embeddings.
+Since the detached Jacobian represents the forward computation, the fact that the SVD is very low rank shows the entire forward computation can be approximated with only a few singular vectors operating on the input embeddings.

+Unlike image denoising models \citep{mohan2019robust, kadkhodaie2023generalization} where input and output spaces are similar and singular vectors U and V have a high cosine similarity, corresponding left and right singular vectors of LLMs differ substantially.
+This reflects the asymmetric nature of next-token prediction, as right singular vectors V capture which input token features drive the computation, while left singular vectors U capture which output token directions are predicted.

-In Fig. \ref{fig:singular_vectors}B, the singular vectors are decoded for three different models of two sizes each, from $3B$ to $70B$ parameters.
-The right singular vectors $V$ are decoded to input tokens in the same way the rows of the detached Jacobian were above, and we see almost identical decoding of the top tokens to the features driving the most active single units.
-The left singular vectors $U$ can be decoded to output embedding tokens, and ``most" is the strongest, as it was in the columns of the detached Jacobian matrices.
+In Fig. \ref{fig:singular_vectors}B, the singular vectors are decoded for Llama 3.2 3B (and for other models in supplemental Fig. \ref{fig:singular_vectors_across_models}).
+The right singular vectors $V$ are decoded to input tokens in the same way the rows of the detached Jacobian were above (nearest-neighbor to input embeddings from cosine similarity), and we see similar decoding of the top tokens to the features driving the most active single units.
+The left singular vectors $U$ can be decoded to output embedding tokens (with the conventional method from the unembedding matrix), and ``most'' is the strongest, as it was in the columns of the detached Jacobian matrices.